IRS Form 13844: Application for Reduced User Fee for Installment Agreements

-IRS Form 13844 is also called the Application For Reduced User Fee For Installment Agreements.
-This form requests a reduced user fee for taxpayers who have not already been classified as low-income and are applying for an IRS payment plan.
+Form 13844, Application For Reduced User Fee For Installment Agreements, is a formal document created by the IRS to reduce user fees for taxpayers who are not already classified as low-income and are applying for a tax debt payment plan.

 IRS Payment Plans

-Being approved for an IRS payment plan means you have an agreement with the IRS to pay off your debts within an extended timeframe.
-By confirming this option, you not only have some additional time to ensure you make your full tax repayments, but you can also avoid facing penalties from the IRS.
+Being approved for an IRS payment plan means you have a contractual agreement with the IRS to pay off your debts within an extended timeframe.
+By confirming this option, you not only have additional time to ensure you complete your total tax repayments, but you can also avoid facing penalties from the IRS.